-What did it mean to you professionally and personally to be awarded the GSK ORDT grants programme?
+What did it mean to you professionally and personally to be awarded the Haleon ORDT grants programme?

 This was one of the best things that could happen to my career actually, because as a young scientist, you need to show that you are capable of bringing funding to a university to fund your research and also to fund students.
-The fact that this was in partnership with GSK was great because it's always a challenge to get industry involved in research.
+The fact that this was in partnership with Haleon was great because it's always a challenge to get industry involved in research.

 Winning the award boosted my CV a lot.
 Not just in terms of getting the grant but also being able to use this grant, because it didn't have a lot of the restrictions that other funds sometimes do.
-It allows you to use this money for your personal growth and your career would be to choose your topic wisely and think about what motivates you, what you care about.
+It allows you to use this money for your personal growth and your career development.
+It meant I had a bit of freedom to look at the field and see what I would need to advance in my career.